Are you a Immigrate to Portugal from South Africa? Wondering about the main distinctions and resemblances between these two countries?

 Portugal D7 Visa

 Portugal D7 Visa, which is perfect for retirees or those with passive income.
-This visa requires proof of regular income or savings, and the ability to support yourself without working in Portugal.
-It’s a great option for those looking to retiree and enjoy the country’s relaxed lifestyle and stunning natural beauty.
+This visa requires proof of minimum monthly regular income of €870, and the ability to support yourself without working in Portugal.

-Portugal D8 Visa
+Portugal D8 Visa Digital Nomad Visa

-The D8 Visa also know as, Digital Nomad Visa Portugal, is dedicated for remote workers and freelancers allow them to live and work in the country for up to a year, enjoying all the benefits of the Portuguese lifestyle while earning an income from their remote job or business.
+The D8 Visa also know as, Digital Nomad Visa Portugal, is dedicated for remote workers and freelancers, with a minimum monthly income of €3,480, allow them to live and work in the country for up to a year, enjoying all the benefits of the Portuguese lifestyle while earning an income from their remote job or business.

 Portugal D2 Visa